jonggyup/FragPicker/README.md

 #### 3-3.
 Tips
 The experiments take a long time.
 Therefore, we recommend to use terminal multiplexer, such as tmux, to maintain the session.

 All the experiments can be run individually by using the aforementioned scripts.

-Or, you can just run ./run_all_bench.sh to run all the benchmarks at a time.
-This takes around
+Or, you can just run `./run_all_bench.sh` to run all the benchmarks at a time.
+This takes around 420 minutes.